tztz/bin/README.md

 # home-bin

 My ~/bin folder with useful scripts and utilities.
-Part of my dotfiles.